You are here

 The CGS directly serves and supports graduate students and the university community in a number of ways, including:

-- Officially representing graduate student interest in university governance through the appointment of over 100 graduate students to university committees.
+- Officially representing graduate student interest in university governance through the appointment of graduate students to university committees.

 - Providing an outlet for the graduate student community to discuss and engage issues related to their interests at the university.